Legendary musician Nile Rodgers and Skydiamond collaborate on luxury jewellery

 Nile Rodgers, founder of CHIC, songwriter and music producer, is partnering with Skydiamond to launch an exclusive collectible brooch, bringing sustainable luxury jewellery to fans around the world.

-Our sister company Skydiamond creates the world’s only carbon-negative lab-grown diamonds, using 100 per cent green electricity from Ecotricity.
+Our sister company Skydiamond creates the world’s only carbon-negative man-made diamonds, using 100 per cent green electricity from Ecotricity.
 Crafted in the UK using rainwater and atmospheric carbon, Skydiamonds are chemically identical to mined diamonds without the destructive environmental impact of traditional diamond mining.

 The exclusive CHIC x Skydiamond brooch features 1.10 carats of Skydiamonds set in recycled silver, inspired by CHIC, the iconic band co-founded by Nile Rodgers.